 Comment 1

-DEQ’s website states that the comment period on the Composting Pathogeny Reduction 2019 Rulemaking closes at 4 pm on May 17.
+DEQ’s website states that the comment period on the Composting Pathogen Reduction 2019 Rulemaking closes at 4 pm on May 17.
 However, an update published on May 7 states the comment period has been extended.
 What is the extended deadline?

 Response